th2-net/th2-data-services/documentation/api/interfaces.events_tree.events_tree_collection.md

 - The search uses 'filter' which is a filtering function.
 - Optionally, the search uses 'stop' which is a stopping function.
 If 'stop' function returns 'True' then search is complete.

+This method applicable only for trees (regular or parentless), not for detached events.